DIBANGI/sign-language-detector/README.md

-# sign-language-detector
+# Sign_Language-Detection
-Developed a system to recognize sign language gestures.
-We designed and trained gesture recognition models, implemented real-time detection, and ensured accuracy.
+In this I have created a sign language detection prototype using python.